Hello Sister Wang Qiao:

 As is known to us believers, thecarried out a stage of work of redemption for mankind.
-The pastors and elders often preach that we will surely as long as we confess our belief in the Lord Jesus with our mouth and believe in Him in our hearts.
-Just as the says, “That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him from the dead, you shall be saved.
+The pastors and elders often preach that we are saved as long as we acknowledge the Lord Jesus with our mouth and believe in Him in our hearts.
+Just as the Bible says, “That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him from the dead, you shall .
 For with the heart man believes to righteousness; and with the mouth confession is made to salvation” (Romans 10:9–10).
-So, they believe as long as we acknowledge the Lord’s name, confess and repent to the Lord, we’ll be saved.
-And once we’re saved, we’re eternally saved.
-However, recently I’ve heard some brothers and sisters say that believing in the Lord Jesus only means receiving His redemption and having one’s sins pardoned, but not truly attaining salvation.
-As for what true salvation is, our ’s brothers and sisters often seek on and discuss it, but we haven’t got a certain answer.
+So, they believe as long as we acknowledge the Lord’s name, confess and repent to the Lord, we are saved.
+And once we are saved, we are eternally saved.
+However, recently I’ve heard some brothers and sisters who had went out to listen to sermons say that believing in the Lord Jesus only means receiving His redemption and having one’s sins pardoned, but not truly attaining salvation.
+As for what true salvation is, our church’s brothers and sisters often discuss it, but we haven’t got a certain answer.
 And I still don’t understand it.
 So I wonder how you understand it.
 Looking forward to your reply!

 Peace be with you!
 Thank the Lord!
 The question you raise is very crucial.
 It’s fair to say, understanding the truth of salvation is related to the important issue of whether or not we can receive salvation and enter the heavenly kingdom.
-May the Lord lead our today’s communication and sharing.
-Let’s discuss it from the following aspects: what the meaning of salvation is, whether being saved once means being saved forever, and what true salvation exactly is.
-I hope this fellowship will be beneficial to you.
+May the Lord lead our fellowship today.

 The true meaning of the salvation in the Age of Law